Opteo/google-ads-api/docs/content/concepts/reporting/using_report.md

 ### Using the query builder

 The `customer.report()` method is a safer and more structured way to use GAQL.
-It is also more practical to use when your queries need to be built dynamically.
+It's also more practical to use when your queries need to be built dynamically.
 If you are using typescript, it will give you handy autocomplete, too!

 ```javascript
 const response = await customer.report({